 For those members who elect participation in the Investment Plan, rather than the Pension Plan, vesting occurs at one year of service.
 These participants receive a contribution for self-direction in an investment product with a third-party administrator selected by the State Board of Administration.
 Employer and employee contributions, including amounts contributed to individual member's accounts, are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
 Benefit terms, including contribution requirements, for the Investment Plan are established and may be amended by the Florida Legislature.
 The Investment Plan is funded with the same employer and employee contribution rates that are based on salary and membership class (Regular Class, Elected County Officers, etc.), as the FRS defined benefit plan.
-Contributions are directed to individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.
-Costs of administering plan, including the FRS Financial Guidance Program, are funded through an employer contribution of 0.06% of payroll and by forfeited benefits of plan members.
+Contributions are directed to individual members allocate contributions and account balances among various approved investment choices.
+Costs of administering plan, including the FRS Financial Guidance Program, are funded through an employer contribution of 0.06 percent of payroll and by forfeited benefits of plan members.

-The Clerk recognizes pension expenditures in an amount equal to amounts paid to the Pension Plan, the HIS Plan and the defined contribution plan, amounting to \$2,037,800, \$624,100, and \$563,000 respectively, for the fiscal year ended September 30, 2019.
-The Clerk's payments for the Pension Plan and the HIS Plan after June 30, 2019, the measurement date used to determine the net pension liability associated with the Pension Plan and HIS Plan, amounted to \$707,000.
+The Clerk recognizes pension expenditures in an amount equal to amounts paid to the Pension Plan, the HIS Plan and the defined contribution plan, amounting to \$2,140,500, \$639,500, and \$718,200 respectively, for the fiscal year ended September 30, 2020.
+The Clerk's payments for the Pension Plan and the HIS Plan after June 30, 2020, the measurement date used to determine the net pension liability associated with the Pension Plan and HIS Plan, amounted to \$725,200.
 The Clerk is not legally required to and does not accumulate expendable available resources to liquidate the retirement obligation related to its employees.
-Accordingly, the net pension liability and associated deferred outflows and deferred inflows are presented in the governmental activities column of the government-wide financial statements of the County.
+Accordingly, the net pension liability and associated deferred outflows and deferred inflows are presented in the governmental activities column of the Statement of Net Position of the County.

 The state of Florida annually issues a publicly available financial report that includes financial statements and required supplementary information for the FRS.
 The latest available report may be obtained by writing to the state of Florida Division of Retirement, Department of Management Services, P.O.
 Box 9000, Tallahassee, Florida 32315-9000.
-That report may be viewed on the Florida Department of Management Services website located at www.dms.myflorida.com/workforce operations/retirement/publications.
+That report may be viewed on the Florida Department of Management Services website located at www.dms.myflorida.com/workforce\operations/retirement/publications.